toto1234567890/HireMe/README.md

 <br>
-And many others things... (fundamental analysis on stocks, websockets, pseudo-arbitrage..., sometime integrated, sometimes only snippets or not linked scripts)
+And many others things... (fundamental analysis on stocks, websockets, pseudo-arbitrage..., sometime integrated, sometimes only snippets or not linked scripts)<br><br>

-<br><br>
 Will be continued...<br>
-Thank you for having taking times to check my "draft" coding...
+Thank you for having taking times to check my "draft" coding...<br>